-The Policy will serve as both a resource for faculty and staff, and provide remedies for use of social media that is contrary to the policy.
+The Policy will serve as both a resource for faculty and staff and provide remedies for use of social media that is contrary to the policy.

-Faculty, Staff, and Students of Edgewood College adhere to policies outlined in the Faculty, Staff, and Student Handbooks, and in the Acceptable Use Policy.
+Faculty, staff, and students at Edgewood University adhere to policies outlined in the Faculty, Staff, and Student Handbooks, and in the Acceptable Use Policy.

-The policy outlined here covers additional considerations specific to social media, but at no time supersedes the Faculty, Staff, and Student Handbooks or the Acceptable Use Policy.
+The policy outlined here covers additional considerations specific to social media but never supersedes the Faculty, Staff, and Student Handbooks or the Acceptable Use Policy.